790-1 CHANGE REPORTING REQUIREMENTS

 Families are required to report certain changes in circumstances that may affect their eligibility or payment amount:

-A change in residence or mailing address.
-If a family moves they must verify their new shelter costs if questionable to have the new costs included in the eligibility determination and benefit calculation.
+1. A change in residence or mailing address.
+If a family moves they must verify their new shelter costs in order to have the new costs included in the eligible determination and benefit calculation.

 Families can report changes on a change report form, by telephone, letter, or in person.